 Here’s a breakdown of each role:

-- Title company – A title company researches the property in question to make sure the title to the home is legitimate and that there are no defects.
+- Title company: A title company researches the property in question to make sure the title to the home is legitimate and that there are no defects.
 The company also provides title insurance as protection against any issues that might surface in the future.
-Title companies offer this coverage to protect the lender and the buyer from any losses related to property title issues, such as if an issue needs to be remedied in court.
+This coverage protects the lender and the buyer from any losses related to property title issues, such as if an issue needs to be remedied in court.

-- Real estate attorney – Also called a closing attorney, a real estate attorney can help you settle any title issues that arise, as well, including ownership or boundary disputes, a contested will or a lien on the property.
+- Real estate attorney: Also called a closing attorney, a real estate attorney can help you settle any title issues that arise, as well, including ownership or boundary disputes, a contested will or a lien on the property.
 An attorney can also re-file public documents to correct errors.
-“A title attorney is essential because they are going to hand you a clean title at closing,” according to Al Sidhom, Realtor with Witry Collective in New Orleans.

 If the attorney’s or title company’s work falls short, title insurance offers protection to get any undiscovered issues resolved.
 Lenders usually require the borrower to obtain a lender’s title insurance policy, but this kind of policy only protects the lender.
 You must purchase a separate policy for owner’s title insurance if you want to protect yourself.

 All title search, legal fees and title insurance are usually tied into your overall closing costs.
 “People think title insurance is a necessary evil to closing, an expense, but it has saved my clients a lot of money when something goes wrong,” Oppenheim says.